algbio/spl-IsoQuant/README.md

   * FASTA/FASTQ (can be gzipped);
   * Sorted and indexed BAM;
 * Reference sequence in FASTA format (can be gzipped);
-* Reference gene annotation in gffutils database or GTF/GFF format (can be gzipped).
+* Reference gene annotation in gffutils database or GTF/GFF format (can be gzipped);
+* Whitelist barcodes or a TSV with read ids and their respective barcodes and UMIs.

 ### Specifying input data via command line

 Two main options are `--fastq` and `--bam` (see description below).
 Both options accept one or multiple files separated by space.
-All provided files are treated as a single experiment, which means a single combined GTF will be generated.
-If multiple files are provided, Spl-IsoQuant will compute tables with each column corresponding to an individual file (per-sample counts).
-To set a specific label for each sample use the `--label` option.
-Number of labels must be equal to the number of files.
 To a set a prefix for the output files use the `--prefix` option.

-This pipeline is typical for the cases when a user is interested in comparing expression between different replicas/conditions within the same experiment.

 <a name="sec3.2"></a>